What is a calorie?

 Calories in food and calories as measured in physics are not the same.
 Nutritional calories exclude non-digestible components, such as dietary fiber and artificial sweeteners, both of which could be burned in a bomb calorimeter to generate heat.
 Many of these components humans can’t digest, such as cellulose, are the primary energy source for other species.
 Human calories are dependent upon the body’s ability to catabolize them, which usually involves enzymatic action rather than a high-temperature oxidation reaction.

 Food labeling information is based upon food component calorie estimation, calculated by adding up the calories provided by the energy-containing nutrients: protein, carbohydrate, fat, and alcohol.
 Because carbohydrates contain some fiber that is not digested and utilized by the body, the fiber component is usually subtracted from the total carbohydrate before calculating the calories.
-The Atwater system uses the average values of 4 Kcal/g for protein, 4 Kcal/g for carbohydrate, 9 Kcal/g for fat, and 7 Kcal/g for alcohol.
+The Atwater system uses the average values of 4 Kcal/g for protein, 4 Kcal/g for carbohydrates, 9 Kcal/g for fat, and 7 Kcal/g for alcohol.

 These nutritional calories are the energy available in food, which our body can use for chemical reactions or store in reserve as fat or glycogen, We count the calorie value that the body can extract from the food eating but ignore the interaction of that food as a signaling molecule, the non-digestible components, and the thermic energy consumed in breaking the food down for consumption.